ConnorMaes/ConnorMaes.github.io/_posts/2023-01-25-Setting-Up-Active-Directory.md

 <br>

-In this step, there are many GPOs that are good to use for best practice, but I'll just be showing the GPO that will block PowerShell to any linked-OUs.
+There are many GPOs that are good to use for best practice.
+For this step, I'll just be showing the GPO that will block PowerShell to any linked-OUs.
 Other GPOs that are common are as follows:

 * Prevent access to the command prompt
 * Deny all removable storage access